Critical section: Need for critical sections

-Different codes or processes may consist of the same variable or other resources that need to be read or written but whose results depend on the order in which the actions occur.
-For example, if a variable x is to be read by process A, and process B has to write to the same variable x at the same time, process A might get either the old or new value of x.
+Different code or processes may consist of the same variable or other resources that must be read or written but whose results depend on the order in which the actions occur.
+For example, if a variable x is to be read by process A, and process B must write to the variable x at the same time, process A might get either the old or new value of x.